etamity/dashpad/README.md

 ## Environment Requirement

-- Node >= v8.12
+- Node >= v8.16.0

-    If you get `Unexpected token function` error, which mean you need to change node version.
+    If you get `fsevents.watch is not a function` error, try to change node version greater than v8.16.0.

 ### Getting Started